-- Preheat your oven to 375 degrees F, and line or grease your muffin tin.
+- Preheat your oven to 375 degrees F, and line or grease your muffin tins/liners.

-- Clearly pour your wet ingredients into your dry ingredients.
-Mix both until a dough forms.
+- Gently pour the wet ingredients into your dry ingredients.
+Mix both until a soft dough forms.

 - Spoon approx. 2 tbsp of the batter into each muffin liner.
 The liner should be approx. ¾ full.